nirmata/demo-ocp-virt/README.md

 ## 🎯 Overview

-This repository contains a set of Kubernetes policy definitions using Kyverno to ensure that Virtual Machines deployed in OpenShift Virtualization clusters adhere to organizational standards for security, resource management, and operational excellence.
+This repository contains a set of Kubernetes policy definitions using Kyverno to ensure that Virtual Machines deployed in OpenShift Virtualization clusters adhere to organizational standards for security, resource management, and operational excellence..

 ## 📋 Policy Catalog